graphile/graphile.github.io/src/pages/postgraphile/extending.md

 ### Removing things from the schema

+**If you're looking for an easy way to remove a few things, check out [smart comments](/postgraphile/smart-comments/).**
-The best way to remove a class of things from the schema is simply to remove the plugin that adds them; for example if you no longer wanted to allow ordering by all the columns of a table (i.e. only allow ordering by the primary key) you could omit
+If you want to remove a class of things from the schema then you can remove the plugin that adds them; for example if you no longer wanted to allow ordering by all the columns of a table (i.e. only allow ordering by the primary key) you could omit